bbhunter/dazzyddos.github.io/_posts/2021-08-18-Defense Evasion Series Part 1 - AMSI Bypass.md

 ### Introduction

-Hello Folks, This is the beginning of a new blog post series on various Defense Evasion techniques.
+Hello Folks.
+This is the beginning of a new blog post series on various Defense Evasion techniques.
 In Part 1, we will look into what is AMSI, how it works and how to bypass it.

 ### Prerequisites